betuldanismaz/dashboard/README.md

 The server will start on `http://localhost:9000` (or the port specified in your `.env` file).

-#### Start the Frontend Development Server
+#### Terminal 2: Start the Frontend Client

-Open a new terminal window:

 ```bash
 cd client
 npm start
 ```

-The frontend will start on `http://localhost:3000` and automatically open in your browser.
+The client will start on `http://localhost:3000` and automatically open in your browser.

 ### Production Mode